- Classes taught in English and Spanish

 This course will examine agricultural and food systems from an ecological systems perspective.
 After establishing a foundation of basic ecological concepts (relationships and interactions between abiotic/non-living and biotic/living components of an ecosystem), different applications of these concepts to agricultural systems will be investigated.
 Consumption and production issues related to food system sustainability will be analyzed, and students will explore their own role in the food system.
 Field trips will provide opportunities for direct observation of (and interaction with)different approaches to food production and distribution in Costa Rica.

-NV 4040 – Sustainable Development and Environmental Awareness (4)
+ENV 4040 – Sustainable Development and Environmental Awareness (4) [Syllabus]

 This course is an introduction to current world problems related to natural resource management and conservation, and their effects on sustainable development efforts in tropical countries.
 Current issues that impact the possibility for development, such as poverty, global warming, deforestation and access to potable water will be analyzed.